shuangliang15/pullback-geometry-persistent-homology/README.md

 # persistent-homology

-## This repository contains codes and data for the article "Sensitivity Analysis of Persistent Homology via Pull-back Geometry".
+#### This repository contains codes and data for the article "Pull-back Geometry of Persistent Homology Encodings".

 #### Folder structure
     .